XMM-Newton Campaign On Ultraluminous X-ray Source NGC 1313 X-1: Wind vs. State Variability: Discussion

 \subsection{A scenario of variability in the accretion rate}

-Our results are consistent with a scenario in which a higher accretion rate has occurred during the middle and the end of 2017 and, possibly, during the previous year (see Fig.\,\ref{Fig:Plot_Swift_all} and Middleton et al. in prep).
-This could explain the brighter and softer state of the source, the cooler and slower component of the wind, the strengthening of the emission lines and the broadening of most emission and absorption lines.
+Our results are consistent with a scenario in which a higher accretion rate has occurred during the middle and the end of 2017 and, possibly, during the previous year ({as suggested by the high variability and average flux levels in the \textit{Swift} light curve} from 2016, see Fig.\,\ref{Fig:Plot_Swift_all}). {We speculate that the recent higher accretion rate has caused} the brighter and softer state of the source, the appearance of a cooler and slower component of the wind, the strengthening of the emission lines and the broadening of most emission and absorption lines.

 Regarding the emission lines, assuming that they are produced near the spherisation radius, an increase in the accretion rate would move the spherisation radius outwards, broadening the emitting region and the velocity pattern.
 Otherwise, if they are emitted from the portion of the disc external to the spherisation radius, then their broadening might be caused by the inner wind that increasingly shields the outer disc at higher $\dot{m}$, which lowers the ionisation of the disc and enables emission of (broader) lines from smaller radii, where previously the ions were fully ionised.